heyzameer/Brototype-MERN/javascript/Basics/nmJavaScript_0.md

  - **Async/Await:** Closures help manage and maintain state during asynchronous operations in promises or async functions.

  ---

+### **Uses of Closures in JavaScript**
+1. **Data Privacy & Encapsulation** – Helps create private variables that cannot be accessed directly.
+2. **Memoization & Caching** – Stores function results to optimize performance.
+3. **Event Listeners** – Maintains state across multiple event triggers.
+4. **Function Currying** – Partially apply arguments to a function.
+5. **SetTimeout & SetInterval** – Retains access to outer variables even after execution delay.
+6. **Module Pattern** – Helps structure JavaScript code using IIFEs.
+7. **Factory Functions** – Create multiple instances with shared methods and private properties.

+ ### Summary of Drawbacks:
+   **Memory Leaks:**  Closures can unintentionally hold onto memory.
+   **Unintentional Modifications:** Closures can cause unexpected side effects due to shared references.
+   **Difficulty in Debugging:** Complex closures can be difficult to trace and debug.
+   **Performance Issues:** Excessive use of closures can cause performance bottlenecks, especially in loops.

  ### **Debouncing vs. Throttling in JavaScript** 🚀

  Both **debouncing** and **throttling** are techniques used to **control the frequency of function execution**, especially for performance optimization in scenarios like handling user input, resizing, scrolling, etc.